 Dan Ritchie: Yeah!
 It is called the Functional Fitness Solution.
 If you are 45 and you haven’t exercised in twenty years, and you jump into a bootcamp, your back, knees and all kinds of things are going to hurt.
 We designed our program with a 45 to 55 year old in mind who is not exercising … or even for a 70 year old who hasn’t exercised in thirty years.
 They are going to need a lower level.
 We really built the program with 4 levels.
 There is a level 1 that is really designed for someone over 60 who hasn’t been exercising at all and all the way up to a level 4 where Shawna Kaminski, a super fit gal in her 50’s, was put to the test.

 Rick Kaselj: That’s not funny at all!
 But I do get those questions from people who are in their 70’s.
 They watch some of the exercises that I do or the workout videos that I get from my friends and on EFI and then tell me that they are way too intense or way too hard.
 They usually say, “I can’t do them or is there something that is not too difficult, or at a lower level that matches what they are looking for?”
 It sounds like this is exactly what people are looking for.

 Dan Ritchie: Yeah!
-This is going to be ideal for them because they can start with Level One.
+This is going to be ideal for them because they can start with level 1.
 The workouts are as short as 14 to 15 minutes, and for some people that is still pretty fatiguing.
-There are several Level One workouts.
-As they get better and they feel like they need more of a challenge, they go to Level Two.
-Some clients will never get to Level Three or Four and that is fine.
-They will get great results from Level One and Level Two.
+There are several level 1 workouts.
+As they get better and they feel like they need more of a challenge, they go to level 2.
+Some clients will never get to level 3 or 4 and that is fine.
+They will get great results from level 1 and level 2.